-The Gender Equality Act 2020 promotes gender equality by requiring the Victorian public sector, local councils and universities to take positive action towards achieving workplace gender equality.
+The Gender Equality Act 2020 promotes gender equality in the Public Sector by encouraging organisations to take positive action towards achieving workplace gender equality over several years.

-Kilmore District Health conducted a detailed workplace gender audit in early 2022 which formed a base line against which we will measure the impact of our strategies to improve gender equality in the workplace.
-The findings of the audit identified the key equality issues at Kilmore District Health and informed the strategies and measure outlined in the Gender Equality Action Plan 2021-2025.
-The plan was submitted to the Gender Equality Commission in June 2022 (a revised deadline from the previous requirement of 1 December 2021).
+KDH conducted a detailed workplace gender audit in early 2022 to identify a base line against which we will measure the impact of our strategies to improve gender equality in the workplace.
+The findings of the audit identified several gender equality issues at KDH and informed the strategies and measures outlined in the Gender Equality Action Plan 2021-2025.
+The plan was submitted to the Commissioner for Gender Equality in June 2022 and subsequently received endorsement from the Commission.

-The Gender Equality Action Plan lists the key issues identified through the workplace audit and lists details actions to address the identified issues.
-The next 12 months will involve an extensive implementation plan to ensure that real and measurable change results from our efforts to address gender inequality at Kilmore District Health in preparation for the submission of our first progress report to the Gender Equality Commission in October 2023.
+The KDH Gender Equality Action Plan 2021-2025 lists the key issues identified during analysis of the workplace gender audit and the 2021 People Matter Survey results.
+The plan outlines the actions KDH proposes to take to address these identified issues over four years.
+The past 12 months has seen the start of the implementation plan to ensure that real and measurable change results from our efforts to address gender inequality at KDH.